Real Options Analysis of Electricity Markets

 • Topics

 Electricity generation assets are capital intensive, last for many years, and, due to the deregulation of electricity markets, their revenues are subject to uncertainty and strategic interactions.
-Hence, given the unprecedented investment level in response to pressing climate change concerns, inaccurate decisions may entail dire financial consequences.
+Hence, given the unprecedented investment level in sustainable energy projects in response to pressing climate change concerns, inaccurate decisions may entail dire financial consequences.
 Therefore, investment and operational problems in electricity markets are amenable to analysis by the real options approach, which accounts for decision making under uncertainty while reflecting the value from embedded managerial discretion.
 Examples of the latter include discretion over investment timing, project scale, operations and technology choice.
 Thus, real options theory offers an enhancement of the traditional net present value (NPV) approach, as it allows for the assessment of strategies that would not have been able to be addressed otherwise.
-This course offers a balanced treatment of real options theory and its applications within electricity markets.
+This course offers a balanced treatment of real options theory and its applications within electricity markets and sustainable energy projects.

 The main topics to be covered are: